m4hfuj/realtime-car-license-plate-detection-and-recognition/README.md

 The script will:

 - Load the input video from input_videos/output_video.avi.
-- Detect vehicles and license plates using YOLO and OCR models.
+- Detect license plates and characters using seperate YOLO models.
 - Annotate the video with bounding boxes and license plate text.
 - Save the annotated video to output/test_video2.avi.
 - Save the detection results to output/detection_results.csv.